mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 create_deployment "${AWS_REGION}-bue-1" "app-bue-1" "yes"
 ~~~

-Lastly, to deploy the application in the nodes running in the Region (regular zones), we will pick one node and set it up:
+Lastly, to deploy the application in the nodes running in the Region (regular/Availability Zones), a random node is picked and set it up:

 ~~~bash
 NODE_NAME=$(oc get nodes -l node-role.kubernetes.io/worker='',topology.kubernetes.io/zone=${AWS_REGION}a -o jsonpath='{.items[0].metadata.name}')